herndon/CSCefficiency/CSCEfficiency/scripts/README.md

 would search `dataset=/Muon0/Run2025B-ZMu-PromptReco-v1/RAW-RECO` and hit the "show" button next to the listed dataset.

 **NOTE**: Once you've configured this new section, go to the `section` option in the `DEFAULT` section and change the value to the name of your newly created section.
 This option controls what jobs are submitted - make sure to change this when you submit a new job.
+Alternatively, you can provide this name when running `crabSubmit.sh`.

 ### Overwriting default options